 You see, you have to get rid of clutter in order to create space to organize.
 This idea that the key to solving a cluttered home is just to find the right system to organize clutter…it’s completely false.

-Rather than buying another organizing system, get rid of the stuff that you don’t like or use and that will make space for the organization to come later.
+Rather than buying another organizing system, get rid of the stuff that you don’t like or use and that will make space for the organization to come later.👉 Overwhelmed by a messy house and don’t know where to start?
+Grab this free decluttering checklist and learn the one thing that’s keeping you from decluttering your home.

 #2: Clutter is Hard to Maintain